 Urgency in private chat is comparable to urgency in Skype for Business.

-If you message someone, you’re implying higher urgency than if you @mention them in a conversation.
+If you message someone, you’re implying a higher urgency than if you @mention them in a conversation.
+Use @mention in chat to give that extra nudge in their activity feed.

 Keep member count low.